Copyright 2016 James Marsh

 Fly fishing Oak Creek will make you quickly understand

-why fishing for trout isn't always just about catching fish.
+why fishing for trout isn't always just about catching

-satisfied with the time you had spent.
+pleased and satisfied with the time you spent trying.

-Oak Creek Canyon and all the way along the creek
+through Oak Creek Canyon, and all the way along the

-join the Verde River.
+State Park where it joins the Verde River.

 Oak Creek is stocked with trout from the Page Springs